 Each person’s skin has different needs.
 Because of this, Laser Aesthetic Center offers different services to reduce or eliminate the presence of acne scars.
 While some patients may benefit from one type of treatment, others may find the most success from combining treatments for optimal results.

-Microneedling and Ultherapy address different layers of the skin.
-Ultherapy delivers ultrasound energy deep within the skin to stimulate collagen production and improve scarring.
+Microneedling and ultrasound address different layers of the skin.
+Ultrasound energy reaches deep within the skin to stimulate collagen production and improve scarring.
 Microneedling addresses the superficial layer of the skin to help break up scar tissue and stimulate new healing.
 This improves and diminishes acne scars to improve skin texture, tone, and evenness.

-Ultherapy is a safe, non-surgical ultrasound-based technology that can lift and tighten the skin of the lower face, chin, and neck.
-Ultherapy is FDA-approved to elevate the skin, improve imperfections, and address lines and wrinkles.
+Ultrasound energy can lift and tighten the skin of the lower face, chin, and neck.
 Focused ultrasound energy stimulates collagen generation and tightens treatment areas.

 As the name suggests, microneedling utilizes fine needles that prick your skin.
 During the process, your skin is encouraged to produce more collagen to heal the small wounds from the needles.
 Once new collagen is formed, your skin’s appearance will smooth out, filling in fine lines, wrinkles, and scars.